ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+should die to-night ? &quot;?&#x27; &gt; , My friends
+would look upon my quiet face, .
+Before
+they, laid it in its resting place, -And
+deem that death had left it almost fair,
+And laying snow-white flowers, against
+my hair . .v: . .
+Would smooth it, down
+with tearful tender? !&#x27;.:&#x27;. ness, : x ;
 ?
 And fold my hands with lingering
 caress, ; ,,.
 Poor hands so empty and so
 cold to-night If I should die to-night i